 It does not necessarily have to be the usual rectangular shape.

 A small plot or sandbox converted into a garden bed will provide your kid with a sense of ownership and the responsibility that goes with it.
-It can also be a garden consisting of beautifully designed pots which your child chose.
+It can also be a garden consisting of beautifully designed pots that your child chose.
 Your kid may also opt for a small garden bed.
 A round vegetable garden with divisions for different plants can also be fun and exciting.

 Encourage your kid to use his creativity in designing his vegetable garden so it becomes uniquely his own.
-To add color and excitement your kid’s vegetable garden, you can help him plant some colorful flowers such as sunflowers and marigolds.
+To add color and excitement to your kid’s vegetable garden, you can help him plant some colorful flowers such as sunflowers and marigolds.